What is prenatal diagnosis?

 The causative gene mutation of many other inherited skin conditions are known; however, prenatal testing should only be performed for disorders with high morbidity/mortality.

-Is determination of fetal gender important in prenatal diagnosis of skin conditions?
+Is determination of fetal sex important in prenatal diagnosis of skin conditions?

 The sex of the fetus can be very important in prenatal diagnosis of inherited skin conditions.
 Incontinentia pigmenti is an X-linked dominant condition that is usually fatal in male fetuses, and affects females to varying degrees.
 X-linked ichthyosis results in skin disease in males; female carriers are unaffected or may develop asymptomatic corneal opacities.